What’s the difference if I'm assigned observation status at a hospital instead of being admitted as an inpatient?

 Higher out-of-pocket costs for hospital care aren’t the only potential drawback associated with observation status.
 Sometimes, patients who receive such care wind up needing skilled nursing facility care after the fact.
 The problem?
 Medicare won’t cover it.

 Here’s what that means for you in terms of cost: A 20-day stay in a skilled nursing facility would cost you $0 if you were admitted as an inpatient for at least three days.
-With the average cost for a shared room in a nursing facility at $294 per day in 2024, this same SNF stay would cost you $5,880 if you did not qualify for that Part A coverage.
+With the average cost for a shared room in a nursing facility at $302 per day in 2025, this same 20-day SNF stay would cost you $6,040 if you did not qualify for that Part A coverage.

 The takeaway?
-Before you sign any hospital paperwork, know what status you’re entering under, and advocate for observation status to be changed if you feel that’s not appropriate given the nature of your visit.
+Before you sign any hospital paperwork, know what status you’re entering under, and advocate for observation status to be changed to inpatient status if you feel that observation status is not appropriate given the nature of your visit.
 It also pays to read up on Medicare’s rules for inpatient versus outpatient care so you know what rights you have as a patient.

 Maurie Backman has been writing professionally for well over a decade, and her coverage area runs the gamut from healthcare to personal finance to career advice.
 Much of her writing these days revolves around retirement and its various components and challenges, including healthcare, Medicare, Social Security, and money management.